wazo-pbx/xivo-blog/content/articles/testing-interaction-between-mobile-applications.md

 // Do something with `otherExpect`, `otherBy`, and `otherElement` to handle checks on the other device
 ```

-Success !
-Another device is launched, but wait, why all other actions target the new device and not the first one ?!
+Success!
+Another device is launched.
+But wait, why are all actions targeted at the new device and not the first one?!

 ## There Are 2 Hard Problems in Computer Science...

-And caching is one of them !
+And caching is one of them!

 After a lot of hair pulling, we found that Detox uses a simple variable in a module to store the [`invocationManager`](https://github.com/wix/Detox/blob/a8e4bc0469e8ebb9be68bc863ecceb1166de704d/detox/src/ios/expect.js#L23) in the `expect.js` module.
-A little later in the code, this module is required and the [invocation manager is set](https://github.com/wix/Detox/blob/a8e4bc0469e8ebb9be68bc863ecceb1166de704d/detox/src/devices/drivers/IosDriver.js#L15-L16).
+Further down, this module is required and the [invocation manager is set](https://github.com/wix/Detox/blob/a8e4bc0469e8ebb9be68bc863ecceb1166de704d/detox/src/devices/drivers/IosDriver.js#L15-L16).

-And what happens when we create another instance of `Detox` ?
+And what happens when we create another instance of `Detox`?
 The [nodejs require cache](https://nodejs.org/api/modules.html#modules_caching) doesn't require the `expect.js` module again and the `invocationManager` is overridden when `IosDriver` calls `setInvocationManager`.
 As a result, our 2 instances of `detox` use the same `invocationManager`: the last one.
-That's why interactions occur only on the last device started.
+That's why interactions occur only on the second device.

 ## Avoiding the Require Cache, Round 1